 Of course, if you think you’ve got the chops to become a pro gamer on the international scene, that’s another way to make money gaming.

-Like most other careers, you'll face some upfront costs.
+Like most other careers, you’ll face some upfront costs, but it’s worth it if it makes you more money in the end.
 A high-end gaming PC, for example, can easily cost you well over $1,000.
-And don't forget the monthly cost of high-speed internet.
+And don’t forget the monthly cost of high-speed internet.
 A proper desk setup can also cost you a lot of money but save you from the negative health effects of gaming all day, like carpal tunnel, which can end your career in a snap.
+Proper setup is so important to gaming that gamer PewDiePie created a gaming chair currently selling for nearly $400.

 Some higher-profile leagues have begun instituting salaries to supplement tournament winnings.
-For instance, The League of Legends Championship Series institutes a minimum annual salary of $25,000 per player.
-Team SoloMid's "CS:GO" team reportedly earned $3,000 per month in 2015.
-If that doesn't sound like much, don't forget about added earnings for high performance and sponsorships.
+For instance, The League of Legends Championship Series institutes a minimum annual salary of $75,000 per player.
+Team SoloMid’s “CS:GO” team have earned more than $2 million from competing in 348 tournaments.
+If that doesn’t sound like much, don’t forget about added earnings for high performance and sponsorships.

 When you’re just starting out as a pro gamer, you’ll make a little bit of money off tournaments.
 Non-pro game battles hosted by Major League Gaming reward about $200 to $700 to the top players.
 In the big leagues, turnout, visibility and popularity vary widely, which means payouts for pro gaming tournaments do, too.